 After the completion of this subject, students will proceed to Year 9 Science.
-Students may select electives such as F1 in Schools and 'In the mind' as part of the Year 9 Curriculum.
+Students may select elective All in the Mind as part of the Year 9 Curriculum.

 Science - Magis

 The Year 8 Magis program strongly emphasises developing a profound comprehension of Science, aiming to provide students with ample opportunities to delve into intricate and abstract problems and explore the diverse solutions that Science offers.